matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/12 Test Reports.md

 # Test Reports
 ## Test Reports - Purpose
-* Summarise and communicate test information during and after testing:
+* Summarise & communicate test information during & after testing:
   * Test Progress Report (during a test activity)
   * Test Completion Report (end of a test activity)
-* Are about helping project stakeholders understand the progress and results of a test period
+* Are about helping project stakeholders understand the progress & results of a test period
-* Can help in supporting conclusions, recommendations and decisions
+* Can help in supporting conclusions, recommendations & decisions

 ## Test Progress Reports
-* Issued to stakeholders regularly during test monitoring and control
+* Issued to stakeholders regularly during test monitoring & control
-* Often reported frequent and informal in the team
+* Often reported frequent & informal in the team
 * Support the ongoing control of the testing
 * Summarises information on the testing performed in a specific reporting period
 * Should provide enough information so that informed decisions can be made if needed due to deviation from the plan or changed circumstances: